Understanding ERDF

 The cohesion policy has a significant impact in a number of areas.

-Investments help to achieve many of the targets of the EU’s policies and supplement European policies, particularly in the areas of education, employment, energy, the environment, the single market, research and innovation.
+Investments help achieve many of the EU’s policy targets and complement European policies, particularly in the areas of education, employment, energy, the environment, the single market, research, and innovation.

 The cohesion policy promotes European solidarity